alumae/kaldi-offline-transcriber/README.md

     This is the only part that is specific to Estonian.

 Trancription is performed in roughly 4.5x realtime on a 5 year old server, using one CPU.
-E.g., trancribing a radio inteview of length 8:23 takes about 37 minutes.
+E.g., transcribing a radio inteview of length 8:23 takes about 37 minutes.

 Memory requirements: during most of the work, less than 1 GB of memory is used.
 However, during the final rescoring pass, about 5 GB memory is used for a very short time.